agilepro/software-craftsmanship/docs/Error Handling/Message Quality/literal-error-messages.md

 ## Conclusion

 The recommendation is to avoid generalizing, and abstracting to a different level of meaning.
 If you expect a field named “foo”, simply say that foo is needed and not found.
-If you a test that start date must be before end date fails, then don’t report that the duration must be a non-negative value!
+If you a test that start date must be before end date fails, then don't report that the duration must be a non-negative value!
 Simply say that start date must be before end date.